JannieI/canvas-workstation-V3/src/app/roadmap.md

 - if some W selected, say 1 in group of 4.
 If move, does group also move?
 - better indication that groups are used, and maybe some help when Ws are group - say one- time help popup.
 27.ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc.  Else it gets confusing ...
+28.Consider copy + paste for Slicer, Shape and Table.
+For now, I think it is okay 29.Consider cut as well, cut = copy + delete ...